Food Stall Applications For 2016

-Bluesfest will be celebrated at our home at Tyagarah Tea Tree Farm, Byron Bay, during the Easter weekend from 2nd April – 6th April 2015.
+Bluesfest is one of the largest regional festivals in Australia and the biggest festival of blues and roots music in the southern hemisphere.
+This year Bluesfest will be celebrated at our home at Tyagarah Tea Tree Farm, Byron Bay, during the Easter weekend from 24th – 28th March 2016.
 Bluesfest celebrates this extraordinary event with 20,000 festival patrons per day and 5,000 campers over the entire weekend.

-Experienced Food stall operators are invited to apply for a coveted position as one of the stalls on site at the 26th annual Bluesfest.
+Experienced Food stall operators are invited to apply for a coveted position as one of the stalls on site at the 27th annual Bluesfest.

 Please read through the Terms and Conditions carefully before completing your application.